Article Categories

 16.Updated Hurricane Teaching Tips

 With this severe, active, hurricane season underway, here are some ideas to make areas of the curriculum relevant to your children.
 There are also suggestions for dealing with the aftermath of a catastrophic hurricane.
-If you are in an area that experiences other natural phenomena, just adapt these ...
+If you are in an area ...

 17.Calendar Teaching Tips

 Stop!
 Don't throw away those old calendars!
 There is so much you can do with a calendar to reinforce academic skills.
 Here are a few suggestions: 1.
-Writing - Use the pictures as story starters by having children write an original story, poem, or song centered around them. ...
+Writing - Use the pictures as story starters by having children write an original story, poem, or ...

 18.Introduction Games Teaching Tips